tristanqtn/DevOps-Haven/README.md

 kubectl get pv
 kubectl get pvc
 ```

+When pods are started check the API health by sending a GET request to the `/health` route.
+If the answer is positive then go and use the API.

 Since the app is running in a pod and the pode is inside a node you have to create a tunnel directly to the NodeJS app with this command (the command uses the service that open the NodeJS pod to outside connection on `port 3000` defined before):